Diamondback Moth Larvae

 The heads of the crucifers may appear chewed and be unmarketable.
 Larvae may damage the buds of plants, resulting in stunted growth or poorly developed unmarketable crop produce.

-B.t. and pyrethrins are natural solutions that can be used to help control diamondback moth larvae.
-B.t. is a safe, effective method of eliminating your garden or field of this pest without environmental concerns or harm to wildlife and beneficial insects.
-Insecticides containing pyrethrins can also be an effective method of controlling the diamondback moth larvae.
+B.t. and pyrethrins are solutions that can be used to help control diamondback moth larvae.
+B.t. is a safe method of eliminating your garden or field of this pest without environmental concerns or harm to wildlife and beneficial insects.
+Insecticides containing pyrethrins can also be an beneficial method of controlling the diamondback moth larvae.

 B.t. kills diamondback moth larvae, thereby preventing further damage.
 When the worm ingests the B.t., the B.t. works as a gut rot poison that makes the worm stop feeding.
 It will stop feeding immediately and die within days of malnutrition.